iankuys/c2c_survey_app/README.md

 * `REDCAP_HASHED_ID_VARIABLE = "proj_pid_813"`
 * `REDCAP_INSTRUMENT = "projects"`

-##User Requirements:
+## User Requirements:
 * `Valid C2C email`
-*Particapant can only do the survey once
+* `Particapant can only do the survey once'
-*See how many times a video was watched
+* `See how many times a video was watched'
-*See what device was used - capture user agent *Particapant can only vote if both videos have been viewed
+* `See what device was used - capture user agent'
+* `Particapant can only vote if both videos have been viewed'